lock042/siril/README.md

 free systems, maybe with the exception of ffms2 that is not as popular as the others and may need to be compiled.

-At runtime, you need a functional Python installation (>=3.9) including the venv and pip modules.
+At runtime, you need a functional Python installation (>=3.9) including the python3-venv and python3-pip modules, as well as python3-tk to support scripts with GUIs.
 If you are using a prebuilt Siril package these will be included, but if you are compiling from source you need to ensure these are available by installing the appropriate packages for your operating system.

 ## Scripting